 Managed Service Providers are the experts in their field, and our partnership with them goes two ways.
 Naturally, the reason we work with a partner network is to be part of their proposition, and to be included in the advice to the customer.
 In our turn, we share our knowledge and experience about how we see the IT landscape changing.
 And of course provide them with a partnership that is a two-way street, which we’ll get into later on.

-Why MSPs are moving to an adaptive workspace
+Why MSPs and VARs are moving to an adaptive workspace

 We see many vendors of digital workspace related products, such as Citrix Workspace or Workspace ONE from VMware, that are very focused on their own technology.
 This, from an organisation’s perspective, can make it very difficult to work with other technologies that are not provided by that specific vendor.
 And even more difficult to make any changes or switch between technologies or vendors.